superseb/katacoda-scenarios/k3s/step1.md

 k3s consists of a server and an agent, where the server will run the master components, and the agent the worker components.

-- Host 1 will function as server and will also join the cluster by running the agent.
+- Host 1 (`master`) will function as server and will also join the cluster by running the agent.

-First, we will need to download the k3s binary on the host.
-This binary is used to start the server.

-* Download k3s binary and make executable:
-`wget -O /usr/local/bin/k3s https://github.com/rancher/k3s/releases/download/v0.2.0/k3s && chmod +x /usr/local/bin/k3s`{{execute HOST1}}

-Now we are ready to start the server.
-For demo purposes, we are pre-configuring a node token and running the k3s server as a background process.
+There is a simple `curl` oneliner to install k3s.
+For demo purposes, we are pre-configuring a cluster secret.

-`K3S_CLUSTER_SECRET=thisisverysecret k3s server >/dev/null 2>&1 &`{{execute HOST1}}
+`curl -sfL https://get.k3s.io | K3S_CLUSTER_SECRET=thisisverysecret sh -`{{execute HOST1}}

 You can run the following command to check if the node is in Ready state (you might need to run the command a couple of times, can take up to 30 seconds for the node to register):